-The sixth-ranked Notre Dame men's tennis team has continued their winning ways this winter, destroying Ohio State 6-1 to open their dual meet sea- After finishing second in last year's NCAA tournament and graduating only one senior, All-American David DiLucia, the Irish have been expected to continue their dominance of Midwest tennis and once again fend for the national title.
+The sixth-ranked Notre Dame men's tennis team has continued their winning ways this winter, destroying Ohio State 6-1 to open their dual meet season.
+After finishing second in last year's NCAA tournament and graduating only one senior, All-American David Dilucia, the Irish have been expected to continue their dominance of Midwest tennis and once again fend for the national title.
 Only this year, they will have to do it without one of their top singles and doubles performers, senior Andy Zurcher.
 Last season Zurcher teamed with Will Forsyth to make up a powerful No. 2 doubles team, and was ranked in the top 50 singles players in the country.
-With the absence of DiLucia this season.
-Zurcher has stepped up and become a team leader.
+With the absence of DiLucia this season, Zurcher has stepped up and become a team leader.
 But that all changed this Christmas break.
 While playing in a tournament in Phoenix, Zurcher suffered a severe tear in the tendons of his wrist.
 After four or five weeks in a full arm cast and some rehabilitation, he hopes to be back within eight weeks, possibly in time for the spring break trip to Tempe.
 "Some doctors say that not even this cast will heal it, some say it may take surgery," noted Zurcher.
-During his absence, the Irish have competed in the National Collegiate Tennis Classic in Palm Springs, an individual tournament between the top four players from the top eightranked teams in the country, and Saturday's contest with the In Palm Springs, current No. 3 singles player Mark Schmidt reached the semifinals, Forsyth and Zurcher's replacement, Houses FOR RENT 93 - 94 4 & 5-6 Bedrooms Fully Furnished Security Systems Washers/Dryers 287-4989 Listed with offcampus housing senior Ron Rosas, advanced to the second round, and Chuck Coleman lost in the first round.
-Last Saturday, Forsyth, Coleman, Schmidt, and Rosas all won straight-set matches at the first four singles spots, while the tandems of Forsyth and Coleman and Rosas and freshman Jason Pun triumphed No. 1 and 3 doubles, respectively.
-"I think everybody has responded well, they're certainly working extremely hard," said Zurcher, "We really haven't been tested yet, though Ohio State is a good team, this weekend's match will be a big indicator.
-At 1:30 this Saturday, the Irish play host to the eighth-ranked Tarheels of North Carolina at the Eck Tennis Pavilion, in a match that will go a long way in showing how the shuffling due to Zurcher's injury has affected the team.
+During his absence, the Irish have competed in the National Collegiate Tennis Classic in Palm Springs, an individual tournament between the top four players from the top eightranked teams in the country, and Saturday's contest with the Buckeyes In Palm Springs, current No. 3 singles player Mark Schmidt reached the semifinals, Forsyth and Zurcher's replacement, Houses For Rent 93-94 4 & 5-6 Bedrooms Fully Furnished Security Systems Washers/Dryers 287-4989 Listed with offcampus housing senior Ron Rosas, advanced to the second round, and Chuck Coleman lost in the first round.
+Last Saturday, Forsyth, Coleman, Schmidt, and Rosas all won straight-set matches at the first four singles spots, while the tandems of Forsyth and Coleman and Rosas and freshman Jason Pun triumphed in No. 1 and 3 doubles, respectively.
+"I think everybody has responded well, they're certainly working extremely hard," said Zurcher, "We really haven't been tested yet, though Ohio State is a good team, this weekend's match will be a big indicator."
+At 1:30 this Saturday, the Irish play host to the eighthranked Tarheels of North Carolina at the Eck Tennis Pavilion, in a match that will go a long way in showing how the shuffling due to Zurcher's injury has affected the team jury has affected the team.
 "I think in the doubles teams it has caused a big problem," said the Denver native, "It takes a long time to find the proper combinations in doubles and perfect the chemistry of the teams.
-But I can't be disappointed with the amount
+But I can't be disappointed with the amount of effort."

-PRICES FOR STAY-NOT PER NIGHT! rom \$109 SOUTH PADRE ISLAND {(rom} 5 68 DAYTONA BEACH {from} \$ 81 PANAMA CITY BEACH {10m} \$129 STEAMBOAT MUSTANG ISLAND / rom \$132
+PRICES FOR STAY-NOT PER NIGHT! \$109 SOUTH PADRE ISLAND 5 68 DAYTONA BEACH \$ 81 PANAMA CITY BEACH rom \$129 STEAMBOAT MUSTANG ISLAND PORT ARANSAS 5132 \$121 HILTON HEAD ISLAND \$146 FORT LAUDERDALE 12th Annual 1-800-321-5911

-,,{om} \$121

-{om} \$146

-PORT ARANSAS HILTON HEAD ISLAND FORT LAUDERDALE

-12th Annual

-1-800-321-5911

 Photo courtesy of Sports Info

 Despite the loss of senior Andy Zurcher to a wrist injury, the men's tennis squad is still ranked sixth and expects a successful season.

-ID/SMC SENIORS
+ND/SMC SENIORS

-SENIOR MONTH STARTS NOW!
-GET INVOLVED!
+Senior Month Starts Now!
+Get Involved!